Volunteer with Us!

 Community Asthma and COPD Expert (CACE)

 CACE volunteers serve an important community role for patients and families living with asthma and COPD.
-As a CACE volunteer, you will need to be a physician, physician assistant, nurse practitioner, respiratory therapist, nurse, asthma educator, health educator with experience/knowledge of asthma and asthma care.
-CACE volunteers will also need to be comfortable delivering a PowerPoint presentation and agree to offer at least two or more educational sessions during the 2023-2024 timeframe.
+As a CACE volunteer, you must be a physician, physician assistant, nurse or nurse practitioner, respiratory therapist, asthma educator, and/or health educator with experience and knowledge of asthma and asthma care.
+CACE volunteers will be asked to provide at least one educational session per year.

-We offer support, as-needed training, connections with other CACE volunteers and recognition for your volunteer community service.
+We offer support, as-needed training, and connections with other CACE volunteers along with recognition for your volunteer community service.